2025 Mercedes EQS Charging Cost Calculator

 How Much Does It Cost to Charge a 2025 Mercedes EQS?

 Most Mercedes EQS owners charge at home using a Level 2 (240V) charger, which takes approximately 8 hours for a full charge.
-For road trips, the Mercedes EQS supports DC fast charging at up to 150 kW via its CCS port, adding approximately 8.7 miles of range per minute of charging.
+For road trips, the Mercedes EQS supports DC fast charging via its CCS port, with a modeled fast-charge session of about 1800 minutes from 10% to 80%.

 Methodology & EV Data Sources